DeGrom’s shutout streak ends at 31 innings, Mets top Phils

 TRAINER’S ROOM

-Mets: RHP Marcus Stroman (sore left hip) played light catch Saturday and the team will decide after the game when his next start will be. … RHP Carlos Carrasco (right hamstring tear) threw a bullpen session just below the edge of the mound for the first time. … RHP Jeurys Famila (right hip impingement) will throw a bullpen session Sunday.
+Mets: RHP Marcus Stroman (sore left hip) played light catch Saturday and will start Sunday. … RHP Carlos Carrasco (right hamstring tear) threw a bullpen session just below the edge of the mound for the first time. … RHP Jeurys Famila (right hip impingement) will throw a bullpen session Sunday.

 UP NEXT

 Former Met Zack Wheeler (5-4, 2.36 ERA) will make his sixth start against New York since signing a five-year, $118 million deal in Dec.
 2019.
-The Mets did not announce their starter for Sunday.
+Marcus Stroman (6-5, 2.31) starts for the Mets five days after exiting in the first inning with a sore left hip.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports